 Several academic studies have confirmed that there is a direct correlation between acoustic emission waves and slope displacement rates, once a displacement rate has been established.
 In addition, the AE method comes at a comparably low cost.
 Based on research-related purchases, it was estimated that one sensor would cost the equivalent of a few hundred US dollars.
 Meanwhile, studies conducting comparisons between the CSS and other more expensive inclinometers have shown nearly identical detections.
 The flexibility of infill material (crushed glass, etc.) also provides viable reuse opportunities for bottles and other glass objects that would otherwise be thrown away.
 These systems can also use solar panels to power the AE sensors.

 Furthermore, the system takes into account differences in land formation where landslides usually occur.
 AE soil movement thresholds can be easily adjusted by non-professionals according to specific aspects of the land susceptibility surrounding different communities.
 This community-level customization could cut down on false alarms and still catch critical events.

 The AE early warning system—currently being tested in Canada, parts of England, and with a test site chosen for trials in Malaysia—seems a possible fit and much-needed upgrade for Rio’s favelas.
 AE provides a quicker, more viable, and lower-cost alternative to Rio’s current alarm system.
 Prioritizing favela community members as the first to hear about a potential disaster will help build trust between residents and the landslide warning system, whereas the current system as it is applied results in justified mistrust, false alarms, and questionable government intentions in evacuation tactics.

-This article is part two of a three-part series analyzing landslide and flooding mitigation tactics currently being utilized in Rio de Janeiro, along with descriptions of more community-based warning systems already being tested in other countries prone to natural disasters from heavy precipitation.
+This article is part two of a series analyzing landslide and flooding mitigation tactics currently being utilized in Rio de Janeiro, along with descriptions of more community-based warning systems already being tested in other countries prone to natural disasters from heavy precipitation.
 Read part one here.